Historical Villain Downgrade

 - The history books often leave out the African Slaver-Kingdoms, who were among the most heavily-armed (with muskets and cannon, no less) people in the world and rolling in cash.
 They made their money from, you guessed it, sending troops out on raiding expeditions to round up whole villages and tribes and sell them to the Arabs and Europeans.
 Their existence is the reason why European slave-traders brought so many old(-ish) people and children to the new world - the Slaver-Kingdoms dictated the terms of trade, and the Europeans had to accept what they were given.

-- Likewise, the Arab slave trade is rarely brought up though it started centuries earlier and ended decades later than the European slave trade.
+- Likewise, the Arab slave trade is rarely brought up, even while it started centuries earlier and ended decades later than the European slave trade.
 Functionally there was little difference between Mesopotamian and American plantations either in the structure of said plantations or the mortality-rates (i.e. low enough that natural population increase was possible, something unimaginable in the disease-ridden tropics of the Caribbean), save the raw numbers (i.e. fewer East African/Arabic slaves).
 Additionally, due to its greater length, the Arab slave trade racked up more victims than the Europeans.